 A client may avoid tracking in the “official” rainy season only to find that it pours throughout his visit during another period!
 For this reason camps and lodges are not closed during the rainy season as they do in savannah countries.
 It is important to be well equipped at all times and follow your guide’s advice.

 Lightweights and rainwear, with warm wraps, especially in mountainous/hilly environments, for the evenings, are advised.
 Uganda has mild winters and the summer days can get quite hot.
 Lightweight casual clothes can be worn all year round, with a jacket or jersey for early winter mornings and evenings.
 On safari keep clothes to a minimum and mostly of neutral coloring – khakis, browns, and greens.
 A sunhat, sunglasses, sunscreen and insect repellant are essential.
 Local persons appreciate those who maintain a sense of decorum, avoid short-shorts and exposing much of your body in public.
 It is considered irreverence in some cultures.

 Recognition of traditional courtesies is important when visiting the Pearl of Africa.
 While Ugandans are all well aware of the form in other countries, they tend to be conservative at home.
 A handshake greeting is normal and unsuitable clothing such as brief shorts or swimwear is not acceptable in towns and villages.
 Shoes are taken off before entering sacred places like mosques.

 Visiting drivers must hold an International Drivers License.
 Drivers licenses from other countries are not valid.
 New residents are required to pass a driving test.
-A person driving into the country on business can have their car admitted without having to pay duty, provided they will not use it for hire or commercial purposes.
+A person driving into the country on business can have their car admitted without having to pay the duty, provided they will not use it for hire or commercial purposes.
 They will also have to show that the car is owned by themselves or by their company.
-Uganda drives on the left hand side of the road.
+Uganda drives on the left-hand side of the road.